plone/documentation/docs/install/create-project-cookieplone.md

 This section describes how to install Plone by creating a project with Classic UI as the frontend.

-To create a ClassicUI project run the same command as in the section {ref}`create-project-cookieplone-create-volto-project-label`.:
+After satisfying the prerequisites, generate a ClassicUI project.

 ```shell
 uvx cookieplone project